bcgov/castor/reports/roads/draft-CLUS-roads.md

 ```

+Note that the ST_Exteriorring function was used to query a landing of the cutblocks rather than querying the cutblock centroid.
+The reasoning for this is that a centroid would only by applicable to a spatially contiguous cutblock.
+For cutblocks that are not spatially contiguous the selection of a randomly selected exterior point would resemble an actual location of a landing.
+However, this query could be further improved by selecting for exterior points that were closest to an existing road network (i.e., a likely location for a landing).

 ## Existing Roads
-The spatially comprehensive roads datafor the province of BC does not contain dates of road creation.
+The spatially comprehensive roads data for the province of BC does not contain dates of road creation.
 Therefore, a series of assumptions were used to query the roads data that would be indicative of the road network in 1980.
 This dataset was created by using the [Cumulative Effects Framework](https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/cumulative-effects-framework) (CEF) integrated roads dataset and augmenting it with some additional road classifications from the Digital Roads Atlas (DRA) and Forest Tenure Administration (FTA) roads.
 The CEF integrated roads have a script to classify roads into High, Moderate and Low use (1,2,3) respectively.
 (See query).
 The ‘high’ use roads were mainly paved roads and were missing some primary resource roads such as mainlines as well as other ‘local’ roads that are well established.
 To attempt to better incorporate these missing roads the following classification logic was applied and then added to the dataset.
-The end product is the CEF integrated roads data where High use with classes 1B,1C,1D and 1E features merged into it to create a permanent road product, by TSA.
+The end product is the CEF integrated roads data where High use with classes 1B,1C,1D and 1E features merged in, which created a permanent road product.
+Overall, the 1980 roads network were assumed to be permanant or 'main line' roads.

 <table class="table table-striped table-condensed" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>